Bidding is now closed

 Until the hammer auction commences you are able to pre bid online.
 Please note – an account at auctionet.com is required to be able to bid at the auction.
 You need to do this even if you already are a customer at Stockholms Auktionsverk.

-There after there are several ways to particpate in the hammer auction:
+There are several ways to particpate in the hammer auction:

-– Absentee bids – absentee bids may be left with Customer Services or e-mailed to, email@example.com, no later than 5pm the day before the auction.
+– Absentee bids – absentee bids may be left with Customer Services or e-mailed to email@example.com.
 You can also place absentee bids on our website.

 – Bidding in the salesroom – a paddle for bidding may be collected from Customer Services.
 Identification and reference is required.